pedroclobo/groove-galaxy/README.md

 This machine runs the backend server (Java 17 / Spring-Boot 2.4.1).

-Boot up the machine and clone the project repository.
+Boot up the machine.

+If you cloned this machine from the Base VM, the system already has the project repository.

-Run the following commands in the root of the cloned repository:
+Run the following commands in the root of the project repository:

 ```sh
 $ cd backend